jgotoh/valgrind-container/README.md

 ```

 Cd into you CMake project.
-Start an interactive shell session in the valgrind image, mounting your sources:
+Start an interactive shell session in a container using valgrind image, mounting your sources:

 ```sh
 docker run -tiv $PWD:/valgrind valgrind